Oru Kai Osai: Release and reception

 Oru Kai Osai was released on 25 July 1980, delayed from June.
 Kanthan of Kalki lauded Bhagyaraj's performance as a mute man, but played on the film's title by calling it "oru pakkam vendha dosai" (dosa fried on only one side).
 Pa.
 Vanmathi of Anna praised Bhagyaraj's acting and noted the film does not bore anywhere and it can be enjoyed by everyone.
+The film won the Tamil Nadu State Film Award Special Prize.
 Murugan, who portrayed the character Sangili adapted that name as his prefix.